Investing term

 An investing approach where setup happens once and ongoing decisions are minimal or zero.

-Set-and-forget is an investing approach where you make the key decisions once — allocation, automatic contributions, a rebalancing rule — and then minimize ongoing intervention.
-Its power is behavioral: by removing constant choices, it removes the constant temptation to make mistakes.
-For most people, a well-built set-and-forget plan beats active fiddling.
+Set-and-forget is an investing approach where you make the key decisions once — the allocation, automatic contributions, and a rebalancing rule — and then minimise ongoing intervention.
+You build the plan deliberately at the start, then largely leave it alone to do its work.

 For example